 - Improve your career prospects by moving from being a technician to a manager

 About the Course

-This hands on course is specifically for all those working both with the mining industry and its support services who would like more confidence with finance and economics fundamentals of mining companies and the mining industry
+This hands on course is specifically for all those working with the mining industry who would like more confidence with finance and economics fundamentals of mining companies and the mining industry

 - Engineers and scientists

 - Any technically trained manager

 “Over the years I have attended many training courses provided by [Informa Corporate Learning].
 I have always found the course content to be relevant and accurate and the course facilitators to be leaders in their field”

 “Excellent teacher – most knowledgeable and able to draw on vast relevant industry experience and knowledge”